scriptorum/SMBigSkin/README.md

 The script also requires [Graphics Magick](http://www.graphicsmagick.org/).
 You can install it manually, with homebrew (`brew install graphicsmagick`), or MacPorts (`port install GraphicsMagick`).
 Make sure the application is added to your PATH so you can run it from the command line.

-Now you can tell NPM to install the package dependencies. (`npm install`) This will create a *node_modules* subfolder and download some necessary NodeJS packages into it.
+Now you can tell NPM to install the package dependencies (`npm install`).
+This will scan *package.json* for the dependencies, and install them into a new *node_modules* subfolder.

 ##CONFIGURE AND RUN
 Configure your settings in the *SMBigSkin.js* script.
-  - Set *skinsFolder* to the location of your SynthMaster skins.
+  - (Mandatory) Set *skinsFolder* to the location of your SynthMaster skins.
-  - Set *sourceName* to the name of the folder containing the skin you want to resize. (e.g., `"Default"`).
+  - Set *skin* to the name of the folder containing the skin you want to resize. (e.g., `"Default Skin"`).
   - Set *magnification* to your desired scaling amount. (e.g., `1.2` is 120%, or 20% bigger).
-Less than 1.0 will shrink things, which now that I think of it is completely untested.
 The enlargement process tends to make images a little blurry, but that's graphics for ya.
 If you're having a lot of seam issues, a different magnification could help.
+You can set magnification to less than 1.0 if for some reason you wanted to shrink the skin, but anything below .8 will probably make the keyscaler unusable.
   - (Optional) Set *fontAdjust* to `0` if you want text labels to scale evenly with the everything else.
 Otherwise supply a percentage adjustment. `-0.10`, for instance, will set text labels to 10% less magnification than you specified above.
+Why use this?
+You might use a positive fontAdjust if you find the text labels are still too small, or a negative if you find the arpeggiator text is a bit cramped.
   - (Optional) It's likely you'll have some alignment issues due to rounding errors.
 This shows up as visible seams, from the blocking areas bleeding through.
 There's no great fix for this, but you can to minimize the seams is by recoloring the images.
 This is simple to do by setting *colorToRemove* to the seam color, and  *replacementColor* to a color that blends better.
 You can set these to `null` if you don't want this color replacement to occur.
 Otherwise supply a string with a color name (e.g., `"blue"`) or an HTML color value (e.g., `"#FF8500"`).

 And now you can run the script (`./SMBigSkin.js` or `npm start`).
 After it says COMPLETE, the new folder should magically appear in your SynthMaster skins skinsFolder and is ready to test.
 If you want to enlarge a different skin or create different sizes, just reconfigure and rerun.
 You can throw any of these generated skin folders into the trash if you don't want them showing up in your SynthMaster Global Skins list any more.
 Careful not to trash your originals, particularly the Default skin!

+Alternately, you can set the parameters via command line, which will override the configured settings.
+However, you must still ensure *skinsFolder* is set properly.
+The arguments are `[<skin> [<magnification> [<fontAdjust> [<colorToRemove> <replacementColor>]]]]`.
+You should probably put the skin name in quotes or make sure to escape any spaces.
+For example, `npm start "Default Skin" 1.2`.

 You may need to reboot your DAW to see skin changes.